kanaria69/Mainecoco/README.md

-## Why did the sentence fail the driving test?
-It never came to a full stop.
+## I went to the doctor today and he told me I had type A blood but it was a type O.